adishthapa/carolina-brew-review/README.md

 ## Application Instructions

-1. Click on a Brewerie from the list to view its information and collection of beers
+1. Click on a Brewery from the list to view its information and collection of beers
-2. Signup or login if you would like to add a brewerie to your favorite list
+2. Signup or Login if you would like to add a brewery to your favorites list
-3. Click on the star next to the name of the brewrie on the popup modal to add it to your favorites list
+3. Click on the star next to the name of the brewery on the popup modal to add it to your favorites list
-3. Click on the star again to remove it from your favorites list
+4. Click on the star again to remove it from your favorites list
+5. Your favorite breweries will have a star next to their name on the list with all the breweries

 ## Built With